umakantv/prometheus-grafana/README.md

 Find the IP address of the prometheus container.
 Then go to add a data source, add the URL `http://<IP Address>:9090` (e.g., `http:170.30.0.0:9090`)

+When using `docker-compose`, we can use static address: `http://prometheus:9090`

 # Setup Server